george-hawkins/arf-drone/final-assembly.md

 Once the throttle value is high enough and the motors turn, go through each motor in turn and see that it turns in the required direction, i.e. look at how the streamers behave.
 If a given motor turns in the required direction then just move onto the next one, if it doesn't just swap over two of the connectors plugged into the ESC - this will always reverse the direction but restest anyway to confirm that everything is plugged in properly and you see the expected behavior.

 Once you've gone through all four motors and got each turning in its required direction the craft is now essentially ready to fly.

+TODO: the next line says now is a good time to recalibrate - but it is it?
+If the motor test is done before the GPS mast is epoxied in then probably not.

 Now is a good time to recalibrate, i.e. with Mission Planner still connected go to _Initial Setup_, click on _Wizard_ and redo the frame selection, accelerometer and compass steps - that's all that's needed, once you've completed the compass step you can close the wizard.
 As noted when doing the calibration the very first time, the new calibration only actually comes into affect after the Pixhawk is restarted.

 When doing the calibration you should have the mast up and everything else in place as it will be in flight.
 Whether this makes any serious difference is hard to tell (see the next) section and its probably fine to leave the propellars off (as they make turning the craft on its sides much harder).